 Evaluate your leadership.

 Entrepreneurs tend to be ready, fire, aim kinds of people.
 But the truth is, if you don’t improve your leadership skills, there is little chance your business can improve.
 Being a great leader begins with a self-analysis of your leadership ability.
 Next, you have to look carefully at what’s working for your business and what isn’t.
-Start with a post-mortem of 2012.
+Start with a post-mortem of the past year.
 Did you supply the business with what it needed to be successful — things like the right equipment, your focus and time, required capital, assigning responsibility and expectations, and so on?
 Did you have the right people in the right chairs?
 Are employees being paid based on what you want them to accomplish and expect from them?
 Did you let any bad habits slide that need to be addressed?
 Then, look ahead: What should you do differently this year?

 Look at the leaders in your business, are they all on the same page with you?
 Are you sure?
 Are they well trained, and do they know what success looks like?
 Do they get the expected results?
 Your answers may lead you to make tough choices.
 For example, just because Cynthia has been head of the customer service department for 10 years, doesn’t mean she should remain in that position, especially if the job has changed due to market conditions and Cynthia isn’t able to keep up.